sgagliano/sgagliano.github.io/teaching.md

 title: Teaching
 ---

-### Teaching Summary
+### Teaching Summary/L'enseigenement
 As researchers, I believe it is our responsibility to transmit our's and others' research to the broader community.
 I take this responsibility to heart, and I really enjoy teaching to a wide-range of indivduals, and I challenge myself to meet their diverse skillsets.

+Je crois qu'il est la responsabilité des chercheurs et chercheueuses de transmettre nos recherches et celles des autres à l'ensemble de la communauté.
+Je prends cette responsabilité à cœur, et j'aime vraiment enseigner à un large éventail de personnes, et je me mets au défi de répondre à leurs diverses compétences.

 Here are selected examples, I:
 * guest-lectured for genetics-related courses at the Université de Montéal
 * volunteered as a mentor for <b>high school students</b> through the Ontario Online Research Co-op program,
 * supervised a group of <b>undergraduate students</b> in the six-week Big Data Summer Institute at the University of Michigan, and